tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 ### 3.3 Trim out infrastructure events

-Now that it becomes possible to configure logger via appSettings.json, let’s fine begin to fine-tune configuration settings.
+Now that it becomes possible to configure logger via appSettings.json, let’s begin to fine-tune configuration settings.
 First, there are too many infrastructure events (which is emitted by ASP.NET Core event handlers) output, so limit them only to warning or higher levels (but still set the minimum level of application events to Information).
 To do so, edit appSettings.json as below:

 ```JSON
  "Serilog": {